Joonior-Programmer/Gmail_Docs/docs/User Safety/confidentialEmails.md

     - NOTE: if SMS passcode was selected a window will pop up asking for a phone number.
 Enter the RECIPIENT'S phone number and NOT the SENDER'S.
         <img src = "https://github.com/Joonior-Programmer/Gmail_Docs/blob/master/assets/images/SMSPasscode.png?raw=true">

+---
+By doing this the email sent will be locked behind a password and will expire after the date you set it to expire.
+This process will only activate confidential mode for that email, so you will need to do this everytime you want to send a confidential email.